 - 8.1 The financial framework for West Dunbartonshire CHCP has been prepared on the basis of an aligned budget process that complies with and respects the integrity of the distinct financial governance and accountability arrangements of its parent organisations, i.e. West Dunbartonshire Council and NHS Greater Glasgow & Clyde.
-The corresponding financial framework for each and all CHCP service areas are rigorously reviewed on an ongoing basis with an increasing emphasis in ensuring a clear relationship with and understanding of the service priorities that need to be met, both in-year and going forward.
-As noted the financial framework is estimated and the figures provided are indicative.
-The composition (of the framework) is extremely complex and there are many strands of service provision, which require to be financially evaluated as part of an on-going process. - 8.2 The total financial framework for Older People's Services in the 2011/2012 financial year is estimated at £65.7million.
-Details of the framework across both the Local Authority and the NHS service areas are noted below:
+The corresponding financial framework for each and all CHCP service areas are rigorously reviewed on an on-going basis with an increasing emphasis in ensuring a clear relationship with and understanding of the service priorities that need to be met, both in-year and going forward.
+The financial framework is estimated and the figures provided are indicative.
+The composition (of the framework) is extremely complex and there are many strands of service provision connected to individual packages of care, which require to be financially evaluated on an on-going basis.
+Local authority expenditure on mental health services for older people (as contained in the Commissioning Strategy for Older People Services) are not disaggregated in terms of mental health spend and thus are not shown here, although NHS expenditure is this reflects current accounting systems. - 8.2 The total financial framework for CHCP mental health services in the 2011/2012 financial year was £8856.8million (see below):